couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 - May 12, 2020 - Revision \#2 (by David Nault)

-    - Updated motivation to indicate Couchbase Server’s support for encryption at rest is provided by third party software.
+    - Updated motivation to indicate Couchbase Server's support for encryption at rest is provided by third party software.

     - CryptoException must be a subclass of CouchbaseException.